 Elizabeth C. Axford, M.A. has provided both private and group lessons since 1984 in her Del Mar, La Jolla, and Miami, FL studios, in music store studios, private homes, and public and private school classrooms.
 Her students have ranged from the very beginner (3-4 years) to the senior citizen, from the hobbyist to the professional recording artist.
 With a long list of alumni, her students have successfully performed in recitals, showcases, talent shows, festivals and competitions, auditioned for and received parts in musical theatre and opera productions, become college music majors, and pursued professional recording careers.
 Many of her students have successfully completed the Music Teachers Association of California (MTAC) Certificate of Merit (CM) program for piano and/or voice at all levels, Prep-Advanced.

 Elizabeth has worked with local public high schools to help students acquire independent study credit towards graduation as well as home school students and students with special needs.
 Internships for course credit are available for college-level students.
 By providing a comprehensive music program, her students learn general musicianship as well as proficiency on the instrument.

-Students are encouraged to participate in annual spring and holiday recitals and any of the below-mentioned programs and festivals sponsored by MTAC, MTNA, and CAPMT.
+Students are encouraged to participate in annual spring and holiday recitals as well as programs and festivals sponsored by MTAC, MTNA, and CAPMT.
 Those students not interested in performing may elect not to do so.
 Students are regularly encouraged to memorize pieces and receive special reward stickers on their incentive charts when they do.
 This helps students prepare for performing by memory at recitals, for MTAC Certificate of Merit, and other events.
 Students' assignments are clearly marked with the date of the lesson in pencil or pen on the pages to be practiced, with a paper clip, and/or in an assignment notebook.
 Theory assignments are done both in the lesson and as homework, and should be done in pencil.